 How Jodie Comer gets her killer glow

-Killing Eve returns to screens this April.
+Killing Eve returned to screens this week.
 We spoke to the woman behind that butter-wouldn't-melt assassin's glow, facialist Jasmina Vico

-She’s TV’s chicest sociopathic assassin but we aren’t here to talk about the potential plot twists of Killing Eve Season Two, which aired in the US last night and is set to land here soon.
+She’s TV’s chicest sociopathic assassin but we aren’t here to talk about the potential plot twists of Killing Eve Season Three, which landed in the UK on April 13.
 Nor the fabulous, designer clothes - although we did lust after Villanelle’s pink organza Molly Goddard moment in Season One.
-Instead, we’re discussing how Jodie Comer, who plays the femme fatale, gets her gorgeous skin and for that, we've enlisted her facialist, Jasmina Vico.
+Instead, we’re discussing how Jodie Comer, who plays the femme fatale, gets her gorgeous skin.

 View this post on Instagram

 Jasmina is a Croatian born skin health specialist based in a quiet side street in London's Marylebone.
 She’s known for her ‘Vico Glow’ facial, a favourite not just with Jodie, who sees her as regularly as once a month depending on her filming schedule, but with other screen actresses including Joanne Froggatt, Tracey Ullman and Claire Foy.
 Jodie came to her on a word-of-mouth recommendation, says Jasmina.
 “I’ve been treating her [Jodie] for two years, she is a friend of actress Amy Manson, and she introduced us.
 Jodie was filming in London at the time and wanted a treatment, she’s been seeing me ever since.”